Impact of VALEEZ

 News of our

-funded associations
+funded charities

 Guinea: an innovative partnership to rebuild lives after sexual violence